Average Roof Replacement Cost by Roof Type: Flat, Hip, or Gable

 Why Hip Roofs Cost More

-Hip roofs slope on all four sides.
-This increases framing complexity, material consumption, and installation time.
+Hip roofs slope on all four sides, which increases framing complexity, material usage, and installation time.

 Hip Roof Cost Breakdown